insin/nwb/docs/Configuration.md

 nwb's default [Karma](http://karma-runner.github.io/) configuration uses the [Mocha](https://mochajs.org/) framework and reporter plugins for it, but you can configure your own preferences.

-**NOTE:**&nbsp; At runtime, Karma sets a little documented `usePolling` autoWatch option to `true` [if the platform is detected to be macOS or Linux](https://github.com/karma-runner/karma/blob/master/lib/config.js#L318).
-However, Karma's non-polling file-watching works correctly and consumes dramatically less CPU on macOS, at least as recently as Sierra (10.12).
-Users on macOS will want to set `usePolling: false` within the [`extra:`](#extra-object-1) Object in the `karma:` config section of their `nwb.config.js`.
+**NOTE:** At runtime, Karma sets a `usePolling` autoWatch option to `true` [if the platform is detected to be macOS or Linux](https://github.com/karma-runner/karma/blob/master/lib/config.js#L318).
+However, Karma's non-polling file-watching works correctly and consumes dramatically less CPU on macOS. nwb users on macOS will want to set `usePolling: false` within the [`extra:`](#extra-object-1) Object in the `karma:` config section of their `nwb.config.js`.

 #### `karma`: `Object`